vnijs/radiant/README.md

 ## Radiant: Business analytics using R and Shiny

 Interactive business analytics using [R](http://www.r-project.org/) and [Shiny](http[://www.rstudio.com/shiny/).
 Radiant is a tool designed to facilitate decision making using data and models.
-It is currently used in the Quantitative Analysis and Research for Marketing Decisions classes at the <a href="http://rady.ucsd.edu/" target="\_blank">Rady School of Management</a> by <a href="http://rady.ucsd.edu/faculty/directory/nijs/" target="\_blank">Vincent Nijs</a> and <a href="http://rady.ucsd.edu/faculty/directory/august/">Terrence August</a>.
+It is currently used in the Quantitative Analysis and Research for Marketing Decisions classes at the <a href="http://rady.ucsd.edu/" target="\_blank">Rady School of Management</a> by <a href="http://rady.ucsd.edu/faculty/directory/august/">Terrence August</a> and <a href="http://rady.ucsd.edu/faculty/directory/nijs/" target="\_blank">Vincent Nijs</a>.
 Developed by <a href="http://rady.ucsd.edu/faculty/directory/nijs/" target="\_blank">Vincent Nijs</a>.
 You can reach us at radiant@rady.ucsd.edu.

 ## Key features